geonda/video-transcribtion/README.md

-# video-transcribtion
+# video-transcription
-Small script to transcribe video from streaming websites.
+Small script to transcript video from streaming websites.
 - it takes url to the video
 - downloads it in small chuncks
 - generetes audio files